JumHorn/Sudoku/README.md

 run file program in the shell
 the normal way to calculate the result step by step util the result come out

+# tech
+1. using bit monipulation to simplify the procedure to find the right number
+2. add a new method to try to guess the possible number

 V1.0
+* an example showing above
-* there are still some problems can not be solved.an example is show above
+there are some kind of problems can not be solved with only directly find the answer based on the principles